taostat/taostats-docs/docs/Bittensor/tokenomics/tao/tao-emission.md

 <br />

-Now this flow can still be negative- and we cannot have a negative flow (removig tao from the subnet), so we only use flow EMAs that are. above zero.. and those below zero are set to zero.
+Now this flow can still be negative- and we cannot have a negative flow (removing tao from the subnet), so we only use flow EMAs that are. above zero.. and those below zero are set to zero.

 <Image border={false} src="https://files.readme.io/e49a805e14d5a891c90e671aa3a79efc672ee989a31ad33dc35030790f0d8f85-image.png" />